 [music: “Seven League Boots” by Zoe Keating]

-MS. TIPPETT: For more than two decades, Katy Payne worked with the Bioacoustics Research Program at Cornell University’s Laboratory of Ornithology.
+For more than two decades, Katy Payne worked with the Bioacoustics Research Program at Cornell University’s Laboratory of Ornithology.
 She’s best known for creating the Elephant Listening Project in dense forest areas of Central Africa.
-But before that she raised her four children in part on the wild coast of Argentina, while listening to whales.
+But before that, she raised her four children in part on the wild coast of Argentina while listening to whales.
 I spoke with Katy Payne in 2007.

-MS. PAYNE: Yes, I spent the first 17 years of my life on a farm on the edge of a waterfall in this region here called the Finger Lakes region of Ithaca, New York.
+Ms. Payne: Yes, I spent the first 17 years of my life on a farm on the edge of a waterfall in this are here of Ithaca, New York called the Finger Lakes region.

-MS. PAYNE: Well, nobody told me I was going to have to earn my living through what I did in college.
-And I loved music, and I wanted to learn a good deal more about that than I’d been able to learn back in the farming days.
-And then after college, I was married to a biologist, Roger Payne, who became very interested in studying whales and when we went to sea, we heard for the first time the wonderful sounds that humpback whales make in the ocean.
+Ms. Payne: Well, nobody told me I was going to have to earn my living through what I did in college.
+I loved music and wanted to learn a good deal more about that than I’d been able to learn back in the farming days.
+And then after college, I was married to a biologist, Roger Payne, who became very interested in studying whales, and when we went to sea, we heard for the first time the wonderful sounds that humpback whales make in the ocean.
 At that time, nobody knew about them.

 [Sounds of whales singing]

 While I was there, just by chance, I learned that in the Portland Oregon zoo a baby elephant had been born.
-In fact, there were three of them and they were being kept together, with their mothers who came from different continents, as if they were one family.
+In fact, there were three of them, and they were being kept together with their mothers who came from different continents, as if they were one family.
 So elephants are another very social — as you say, very intelligent, long-lived, huge animal, and I thought it would just be fun to sit in the zoo for a week and see what elephants are like.
-A very innocent, playful, childish thing.
+It was a very innocent, playful, childish thing.
 I was given permission to do this.

 And I noticed, little by little through that week, that I was feeling over and over again a throbbing in the air, change of pressure in my ears, that would occur when I was near the elephant cages, but not when I was in other parts of the zoo.
 And I knew just enough — perhaps because of the whale studies — to know that there is sound below the pitches of the sound that human beings can hear.
 And lo and behold, we discovered there was a whole other communication system there that no one had known about.
 It was just below the frequencies our ears could hear.

-MS. TIPPETT: You know what, what really strikes me though, also in you, I mean, I think that must be a certain kind of skill or gift, to feel a sound.
+Ms. Tippett: You know what, what really strikes me though, also in you, I mean, I think that must be a certain kind of skill or gift, to feel a sound that is beyond the level of human hearing.
 In your book, Silent Thunder, you tell a story about how when you were young you read The Jungle Book, and you were riveted by this password that Mowgli had that allowed him to communicate with the animals.
-And I have this feeling as I read about you that it was this ability you had to hear even — or to feel sound beyond what everybody else standing around you might have heard or felt that kind of unlocked that communication for you.
+And I have this feeling as I read about you that it was this ability you had to hear or to feel sound beyond what everybody else standing around you might have heard or felt that kind of unlocked that communication for you.

-MS. PAYNE: Yes, this is right.
-Well that was after about ten or twelve years of basic work with people in the Savannah elephant country in Kenya, Zimbabwe and Namibia, where we were really just recording from free-ranging, undisturbed elephants and trying to figure out how they were using their calls.
+Ms. Payne: Yes, this is right.
+Well that was after about ten or twelve years of basic work with people in the Savannah elephant country in Kenya, in Zimbabwe, and in Namibia, where we were really just recording from free-ranging, undisturbed elephants and trying to figure out how they were using their calls.
 And we found that there were lots of calls, maybe 70 or more, different circumstances in which elephants were calling to one another.
 Most of them were calls that organized the family.
-Families in elephants are females related to one another — sometimes three or even more generations — who live together and take care of each others young.
+Families in elephants are females related to one another — sometimes three, even more, generations — who live together and take care of each other’s young.
 A very tight, very integrated community.
 The males are considered to be outside the family even though they are of course progenitors but they live a very different kind of social life that involves competition between themselves.
-Most of the calls we found — although there were some calls associated with aggression, some calls associated with moving from one place to the next, many of them were calls between calves and their mothers or their aunts or their cousins.
+Most of the calls we found — although there were some calls associated with aggression, some calls associated with moving from one place to the next, very many of them were calls between calves and their mothers or their aunts or their cousins.

 [music: “Bi Lamban” by Toumani Diabaté & Ballake Sissoko]

-MS. TIPPETT: And, you know, I’m very intrigued by the language you use to talk about elephants.
-In one place you write that you developed a profound interest in these extremely social, long-lived beings whose intelligence is informed by deep memories and passions.
+Ms. Tippett: And I’m very intrigued by the language you use to talk about elephants.
+In one place you write that you “developed a profound interest in these extremely social, long-lived beings whose intelligence is informed by deep memories and passions.”

-MS. PAYNE: Yeah, that’s what I mean.
-And, you know, I think that this clearing that we watch and record is kind of like Grand Central Station for elephants.
+Ms. Payne: Yeah, that’s what I mean.
+And I think that this clearing that we watch and record is kind of like Grand Central Station for elephants.
 They’re coming from all over the map …

-MS. TIPPETT: You know, as a scientist, you’re very aware of thinking about evolutionary pressures and reasons for behavior to be as it is, and you’ve spent a lot of time thinking about why social cohesion makes practical sense for elephants.
+Ms. Tippett: As a scientist, you’re very aware of thinking about evolutionary pressures and reasons for behavior to be as it is, and you’ve spent a lot of time thinking about why social cohesion makes practical sense for elephants.
 But you’re also documenting behaviors like this, which don’t quite make sense, if you just think about it in evolutionary terms.
 Is that right?
-Is that a line you feel yourself crossing or …
+Is that a line you feel yourself crossing?

-MS. PAYNE: Right.
+Ms. Payne: Right.
 Well, we sure saw a lot of it.
 And we saw a lot of competition and non-compassion, too.
-I mean, this is a social system just as humans have a social system, in which elephants fight for material goods — in the case of elephants, access to the mineral pits, in the case of male elephants, access to the fertile females.
+I mean, this is a social system, just as humans have a social system, in which elephants fight for material goods — in the case of elephants, access to the mineral pits, in the case of male elephants, access to the fertile females.
 So we saw everything from soup to nuts.
-It was all, all very interesting and, really, all very familiar.
+It was all very interesting and, really, all very familiar.

-MS. TIPPETT: You know, you speak about elephants as being quite emotional.
+Ms. Tippett: You speak about elephants as being quite emotional.
 As you learned early on, as you first became interested in elephants, people who’d worked with them for a long time, as kind of being intrigued and fascinated and affectionate towards them and also finding them quite eccentric and tempestuous in a way.

-MS. PAYNE: Yeah.
-They have fits of delight and fits of frustration, and when a group of elephants that has been separated even for a few hours comes together, we would see, you know, members of the group on different sides of the clearing and we would say, ‘Oh, they’re soon going to meet,’ so we would focus our cameras and our attention on one of them.
+Ms. Payne: Yeah.
+They have fits of delight and fits of frustration, and when a group of elephants that has been separated even for a few hours comes together, we would see members of the group on different sides of the clearing, and we would say, ‘Oh, they’re soon going to meet,’ so we would focus our cameras and our attention on one of them.
 When they met, it was the most marvelous show of total New Year’s Eve, family-reunion excitement, as if they’d been apart for years.
 But actually, it was only since ten o’clock in the morning.
 They rush together, twirl their trunks together, roar, urinate, defecate, flap their ears, and the whole thing says that each individual is overcome with excitement.

 [Sounds of elephants]

-MS. PAYNE: Yeah.
+Ms. Payne: Yeah.
 They do something marvelous that I wish we would do more of the time.
 This is something you do find in Quaker meetings, actually, and in Buddhist meetings as well.
 The whole herd, and that may be 50 animals, will suddenly be still, completely still.
 And it’s not just a stillness of voice, it’s a stillness of body.
-So you’ll be watching the moving herd, they’ll be all over the place, they’ll be facing all directions, doing different things.
+So you’ll be watching the moving herd.
+They’ll be all over the place; they’ll be facing all directions, doing different things.
 Suddenly everything freezes as if a movie was turned into a still photograph, and the freeze may last a whole minute, which is a long time.
 They’re listening.
 When they freeze, they tighten and lift and spread their ears.
-This tells us — this, among other things, tells us that they’re concerned with what’s going on over the horizon.
+This, among other things, tells us that they’re concerned with what’s going on over the horizon.

 [Sounds of elephant calls]